isislovecruft/patternsinthevoid/content/hacking/poor-mans-signature-count.md

          git push origin master ;};
 </pre>

 The '-N' will set a new signature notation for the signature being created on the 'email.txt' file.
-This added signature notation which will include the signature counter stored in the file '~/.gnupg/sig-count', incremented by one.
-If the creation of this signature is successful, the increased counter is then written to '~/.gnupg/sig-count'.
-Then, the sig-count file is add to a commit which has an UE timestamp and the current signature count in the commit message, and this commit is signed with another gpg signature, and pushed to a remote server.
+This added signature notation which will include the signature counter stored in the file '~/.gnupg/sigs-0xA3ADB67A2CDB8B35/sig-count', incremented by one.
+If the creation of this signature is successful, the increased counter is then written to that same file.
+Then, the sig-count file is add to a commit which has an UE timestamp and the current signature count in the commit message, and this commit is signed with another gpg signature, and pushed to a remote git server.

-You can also set the keyserver URL as a data packet in the GPG key, if you put
+You can also set the keyserver URL as a data packet in the GPG key, if you put something like

     sig-keyserver-url https://code.patternsinthevoid.net/?p=sigs-0xA3ADB67A2CDB8B35.git;a=blob_plain;f=sigs;hb=HEAD